 Not all of these examples are highly influenced by the Internet, but many are and all are influenced in some way, especially the onslaught of misleading marketing materials and commercial chat shows.
-Much more serious is the use of this profile data to manipulate voters on behalf of wealthy Oligarchs who fund their political carers.
-It comes as no surprise that these Oligarchs are holding land banks to increase house prices, bidding to provide the health service privately, running the ultra-expensive transport system etc.
+Much more serious is the use of profile data to manipulate voters on behalf of wealthy Oligarchs who fund the political carers of politicians in return for unfair treatment.
+It comes as no surprise that these Oligarchs are holding land banks to increase house prices, bidding to provide the health service privately, running the ultra-expensive transport system and so-forth.

 Back to the Internet/WWW and root cause.

-For as long as data can be stolen, there will be the following serious issues:
+For as long as data can be stolen, the same issues will continue.

 The key is theft of personal data and its resale and usage by huge internet data aggregators ad platforms and the cost is set at 80%

 While we always had huge businesses moving money around the globe and utilising tax havens, this was confined to those with a large corporate bank able to cooperate and a suitably experienced CFO.
 Not until the Internet was it possible to go online and find offshore banks or even to open an account.
 At the very least it meant it a trip there and very substantial deposit to get started.
 Holding and managing companies to create anonymity was beyond the majority of people, but today it is possible to this online, albeit you may step into a honeypot.